 With statistics showing 70% startups finding it hard to scale their business, it is easy to go wrong.
 If you’re amateur trying to transition from scale your business from growth, we have an action-packed article chock full of what you need to start scaling right away.

-There are four strategies or stages for succeeding in any business today; they are
+There are four strategies or stages for succeeding in any business today:

 When developed into effective strategies, these four steps help businesses to effortlessly transition from one to another for formulated success.